JakubPyt/Budget-App/README.md

 - Create a expenses by category charts

-To run this application on your computer you should have virtual environment with:
+To run this application on your computer you should have Python virtual environment with:

 <pre><code>pip install git+https://github.com/RedFantom/ttkthemes</code></pre>